francescocan/summarize/README.md

 Fast CLI for summarizing *anything you can point at*:

-- Web pages
+- Web pages (article extraction)
 - YouTube links (best-effort transcripts, optional Apify fallback)
+- Remote files (PDFs/images/audio/video via URL — downloaded and forwarded to the model)
-- Local files (PDFs, images, etc. — forwarded to the model; support depends on provider/model)
+- Local files (PDFs/images/audio/video/text — forwarded or inlined; support depends on provider/model)

 It streams output by default on TTY and renders Markdown to ANSI (via `markdansi`).
 At the end it prints a single “Finished in …” line with timing, token usage, and estimated cost (when available).